Last published:Sep 29, 2022

 But these symptoms seem to last for just a few weeks after you stop.
 For many people, the biggest drawback to stopping smoking is putting on weight.
 The average weight gain is about 10 pounds.

 But you could work on a plan to minimize weight gain through better diet and exercise.
-In fact, many people choose to see stopping smoking as part of "turning over a new leaf" for healthier living.
+In fact, many people choose to see stopping smoking as part of a more general approach to healthier living.

 Where to get more help

 If you want to stop smoking, your doctor is a good place to start.
 Doctors are more than happy to offer help to people who want to stop smoking.
-Your doctor may also be able to advise you about support groups in your area.
+And they might be able to help you find a support group in your area.

 Use of this content is subject to our disclaimer